elpheria/rpc-websockets/API.md

 ## RPCMethod

-An object which is returned by .register.
-Includes functions that can modify method's permissions.
+An object which is returned by .register and .event.
+Includes functions that can require client authentication.

 ### rpcmethod.protected()

-Marks an RPC method as protected.
+Marks an RPC method or event as protected.
 The method will only be reachable if the client has successfully authenticated with .login.

 ### rpcmethod.public()

-Marks an RPC method as public.
+Marks an RPC method or event as public.
 All clients, both authenticated and anonymous will be able to use the method.
-This is set by default on .register.
+This is set by default on .register and .event.

 ## Namespaces

 Namespace represents a pool of sockets connected under a given scope identified by a pathname (eg: ```/chat```).
 Basically borrows ideas from ```socket.io```.

 ### namespace.register(method, handler) -> RPCMethod